 Physical Advantages

-- Strong bones and muscular body
+- They have strong bones and muscular body.

 Example: